-- In the [LinuxV1] section, add the parameter vmpoff=LOGOFF and vmhalt=LOGOFF so that VM user IDs are logged off after Linux is shut down. - In the :menu section, reduce the timeout from 10 seconds to 3 so Linux IPLs more quickly with no user input.
+- In the [SLES11_SP1] section, add the parameter vmpoff=LOGOFF and vmhalt=LOGOFF so that the z/VM user Ids will be logged off after Linux is shut down. - In the :menu section, reduce the timeout from 10 seconds to 3 so Linux IPLs more quickly with no user input.